ewinsutriandi/tebak-kata-zahra/README.md

 Got some free times during this Covid19 Pandemic and decided to to learn flutter and create this game for my kids.

 This game is heavily adapted from Hangman Game by [flutter.institute](https://flutter.institute/simple-games-with-flutter-web-hangman/).
 I've made some changes to better suit my need:
-* It's a game for kids, so noone is getting hung here obviously
+* Replace hangman progression images with faces.
+It's a game for kids, so noone is getting hung here obviously
 * Add clues for player, clues is displayed on each guessing attempt
 * Render non alphabetic letter including spaces
 * Engine now using a model for the Word i.e WordGuess, each WordGuess object made of the word and list of clues
-* Some sound effects too make the game more interesting
+* Add some sound effects too make the game more interesting

 ## Credits